The Use of Binary Choice Forests to Model and Estimate Discrete Choices: Numerical Experiments

-{\revise When conducting numerical experiments, we set the hyper-parameters of the random forest as follows: $B=1000$, $z=T$, $m=\sqrt{N}$, $l=50$.
-The investigation of the sensitivity to hyper-parameters is shown in Appendix~\ref{sec:hyper-parameter}.} Choosing the hyper-parameters optimally using cross validation would further improve the performance of random forests.
+When conducting numerical experiments, we set the hyper-parameters of the random forest as follows: $B=1000$, $z=T$, $m=\sqrt{N}$, $l=50$.
+The investigation of the sensitivity to hyper-parameters is shown in Online Appendix~\ref{sec:hyper-parameter}.
+Choosing the hyper-parameters optimally using cross-validation would further improve the performance of random forests.